Haglöfs Talus Windstopper Jacket

-Instead of using a wind flap with snappers to cover over the main front zipper, the Talus has an oversized internal flap that goes behind the zipper to help block the wind from passing through.
+Other Nice Details Instead of using a wind flap with snappers to cover over the main front zipper, the Talus has an oversized internal flap that goes behind the zipper to help block the wind from passing through.
 This provides easier access to the zipper especially with gloved hands.
 The top of the main zipper incorporates a large zipper garage to protect your neck and chin from being scratched.
 The inside of the jacket collar is lined with a soft micro-fleece that provides an extra touch of warmth and comfort.

-I’ve been wearing the Haglöfs Talus jacket for several months in both warm and cold conditions.
-It’s proved to be a spectacular windstopper with great breathability despite using slightly older membrane material technology.
+Conclusion I've been wearing the Haglöfs Talus jacket for several months in both warm and cold conditions.
+It's proved to be a spectacular windstopper with great breathability despite using slightly older membrane material technology.
 The Talus is highly adjustable, even with gloved hands and easily the most comfortable soft shell I have worn.
-Haglöfs attention to details is second to none, yet the Talus looks and feels like a simple “no-frills”shell.
+Haglöfs attention to details is second to none, yet the Talus looks and feels like a simple "no-frills"shell.
 One of those pieces of gear that works extremely well without you having to think too much about it.
-At only $140 (retail $446) I’d say that the Haglöfs Talus would definitely give Patagonia’s Northwall soft shell ($450) a run for its money!
+At only $140 (retail $446) I'd say that the Haglöfs Talus would definitely give Patagonia's Northwall soft shell ($450) a run for its money!

 In conjunction with this review, the awesome folks at Sierra Trading Post are running a Haglöfs gear giveaway.
 To enter, simply head on over to the Sierra Trading Post giveaway post and leave a comment telling them which piece of Haglöfs gear you'd like!
 While you're there be sure to mention I sent you!